alexkazik/scientific/README.md

 There are `From` and `TryFrom` traits for conversion between `Scientific` and integers, floats and strings.

-Converting a number with decimals to an integer will fail.
+Converting a scientific number with decimals to an integer will fail.

 There is a `FromStr` instance (which clones the `str` and calls `Scientific::from_string`).

-The functions `Scientific::to_bytes` and `Scientific::from_bytes` use a compressed representation and not ASCII (this format will also be used when using serde and non human-readable formats).
+The functions `Scientific::to_bytes` and `Scientific::from_bytes` use a compressed representation and not ASCII (this format will also be used when using serde with non human-readable formats).

 ## Precision

-Most function work in truly arbitrary precision, please be aware of this.
+Most functions work in truly arbitrary precision, please be aware of this.

 For example: adding 1e1000 and 1e-1000, which both have only one byte of mantissa, results in 2001 bytes of mantissa.